zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone11.md

       and the empty string to the *SPF-Policies* set.

-   5. If the name server responds with at least one TXT record that is an [SPF TXT record], then, for each [SPF TXT record], add the pair consisting of the *Name Server IP* and the lowercased [concatenation][concatenate] of all strings in the TXT record’s data to the *SPF-Policies* set.
+   5. If the name server responds with at least one TXT record that is an [SPF TXT record], then, for each [SPF TXT record] do:

+       1. [Concatenate] all strings in the RDATA field.
+       2. Lowercase the resulting string.
+       3. Add a pair consisting of the *Name Server IP* and the lowercase string thus derived from the RDATA field to the *SPF-Policies* set.

    6. Go to the next name server.